MichaelKMalak/flutter_github_app/README.md

     * Providers will NOT be passed in through app level global provider, unless it's required by more than 1 view in the app architecture (e.g. Users information).
     * Providers will perform all the actual work.
 Api class will request and serialize data.

-* Relationsip between BaseView and view_model
+* Relationship between BaseView and view_model
     * This architecture setup should easily support calling functions when a new view is shown without having to convert everything to a stateful widget.
 To achieve this, the BaseView is converted into a stateful widget to use the onInit to pass the view_model back to use in a callback function that we can execute on.
 This will store the view_model locally in the state and in the initState call we'll check if we have a callback.

 ## Adding another model